-Tomorrow is a mystery.
-If 2020 taught us one thing, it should be that.
-Challenges for your institution and your borrowers can arise without warning..
+Tomorrow isn’t guaranteed.
+If 2020-onward taught us one thing, it should be that.
+Challenges for your institution and your borrowers can arise without warning.
 A loan offered today with all the due diligence imaginable might be tomorrow’s write-off.

 Sadly, one accident, health condition, or other malady can affect a person’s current employment, causing a cascade effect onto their credit score and future ability to repay.
 And this isn’t limited to the next sunrise.
 It’s each one between loan closing and maturity.